Mesutssmn/Rock_Paper_Scissors/README.md

    * Paper: All five fingers (including thumb) detected as open.
    * Scissors: Only index and middle fingers detected as open.
 * Game Logic: Compares your gesture with a randomly chosen computer gesture to determine the winner.
+* Static Nature: Unlike real-time video processing, this version processes one image at a time when you click the capture button.

 ## Troubleshooting
 * Webcam Not Working:
    * Ensure your webcam is connected and accessible.